 Also listed separately in each of the Directories between 1902 and 1915 is the Consumers Bottling Co (RTN) located at 402 E 49th Street.
 Located about 5 blocks from the brewery, it was probably their bottling operation (or department as the bottle is embossed) although there are no principals listed that were associated with both companies.

-It looks like Prohibition put an end to brewery operations.
+It looks like Prohibition put an end to brewery operations in Manhattan.
 On February 23, 1920, they sold most, if not all, of the components associated with their distribution system, including 27 brewery trucks and 37 horses.

 The 55th Street brewery complex itself came to an end sometime in the mid to late 1920’s when it was sold to the Tischman Realty Company.
 A story in the May 27, 1928 edition of the Brooklyn Daily Eagle entitled “Apartment Block for Brewery Site to Cost $6,000,000” told the story.